jsnmrs/jasonmorris/pages/uses.md

 ---
 layout: doc
-title: Defaults
+title: /uses
 class: center
-permalink: "/defaults/index.html"
+permalink: "/uses/index.html"
-meta: "My personal defaults"
+meta: "The things I use"
 ---

 These are the applications I choose to use.